NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-The lower the value of resistivity, the lower will be the resistance for a material of given area and length.
+The lower the value of resistivity, the lower is the resistance for a material of given area and length.
 If resistance is low, current flow will be high when a potential difference is applied across the conductor.

 The resistivity of mercury is more than iron, so iron is a better conductor than mercury.